snare/voltron/README.md

 ### tmux

 There's a few tmux scripting tools around - [tmuxinator](https://github.com/aziz/tmuxinator) is one of them.
-You'll probably need to use the latest version (as of July 11, 2013) as the current stable version has a bug that results in narrow panes not being created properly or something.
+You'll probably need to use the latest repo version (as of July 11, 2013) as the current stable version has a bug that results in narrow panes not being created properly or something.
 Seems to be resolved in the latest repo version.

 Here's a sample **tmuxinator** config for a layout similar to the example screencap that works well on an 11" MacBook Air in fullscreen mode: